 Although it is commonly believed that depression is brought about by a simple chemical imbalance in the brain, the causes of depression are much more complicated.
 In reality, it is a mix of heredity, stress, trauma, medical issues, and even medication that affect the millions of nerve connections that influence depression.

-Alternatives for the treatment of depression involve psychotherapy, medication, and brain stimulation.
-Self-help options are available (e.g., CBT workbooks) but are not recommended for more severe symptoms.
+The common treatments include psychotherapy, medication, and brain stimulation.
+Self-help options are available as well (e.g., CBT workbooks) but are not recommended for more severe symptoms.

-Tricyclic medications have generally been found to be more effective in treating depression than SSRIs but possess more side effects.
+- Tricyclic Antidepressants – These medications have generally been found to be more effective in treating depression than SSRIs but possess more side effects.
 As a result, they are generally not the first type of medication prescribed.

 Unfortunately, treatment for depression is not a permanent cure.
 Bouts of depression tend to recur in the majority of people.
 The advantage of psychotherapy, however, is that you can use what you have learned previously to help prevent future relapse or truncate oncoming episodes.
 Whatever treatment you may decide to pursue, it is important to seek help.
 Untreated depression can have severe consequences, including self-harm and suicidal behavior.
 Working with a licensed mental health professional will put you on a path toward defeating the specter of depression.